Only 22 sleeps til Christmas!

 The Christmas Play can be the perfect opportunity to develop ICT skills.

-As well as videoing and taking photos, learners can develop their ICT skills during the advertising phase.
-Using apps like iMovies or Puppet Pals to create an advertising trailer can be very engaging.
+Learners can develop their ICT skills videoing and taking photos of the Christmas play and have a wealth of opportunities to develop skills during Christmas play marketing activities.
+Using apps like iMovies, iMotion, Plotagon or Puppet Pals to create an advertising trailer can be very engaging.
 Feature the best trailers on the school website and twitter account or engage the community and have the trailers running in local shops.

 CHRISTMAS CAN ALSO BE A PERFECT TIME TO START A PROJECT WITH A SCHOOL IN ANOTHER COUNTRY, GIVING LEARNERS A REAL REASON TO WRITE AND CREATE.